-The fuel pump and filter are located under the luggage compartment board.
+The fuel pump and filter are located under the luggage compartment board in 2-seaters and below the rear seat in 4-seaters.
+Access is best from below the car in the case of the 4-seater.
 There is no maintenance required and any problems should be referred to your dealer.
 Under no circumstances remove the pipes from the pump.
-It should be noted that the pump only operates when the engine is running, not when the the ignition is first switched on.
+It should be noted that the pump only operates when the engine is running, not when the ignition is first switched on.